Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Background in Kalman filtering

-Throughout this paper, $(\cdot)^\top$ denotes the matrix transpose operation.
+where $(\cdot)^\top$ denotes the matrix transpose operation.
 The predicted measurement is:

-\textbf{Update.} Using the new measurement $\mathbf{y}_t$, the filter updates the state estimate:
+\paragraph{Update.} Using the new measurement $\mathbf{y}_t$, the filter updates the state estimate:

-The innovation is given by $\Delta\mathbf{y}_t=\mathbf{y}_t-\hat{\mathbf{y}}_{t|t-1}$, representing the prediction error between the observed measurement $y_t$ and the one-step-ahead prediction $\hat{y}_{t|t-1}$.
-The Kalman gain $\mathbf{\mathcal{K}}_t$ is defined as $\mathbf{\mathcal{K}}_t =\mathbf{\Sigma}_{t|t-1}\mathbf{H}^T\mathbf{S}_{t|t-1}^{-1}$.
-It is chosen to minimize the mean squared error (MSE) of the state estimate.
-The classical Kalman filter thus takes the posteriori first- and second-order moments from the previous time step and produces those for the current step, enabling online, recursive state estimation.
-Another widely used extension is the Extended Kalman Filter (EKF), which handles nonlinear systems by locally linearizing the state and measurement models via their Jacobian matrices.
+The innovation $\Delta\mathbf{y}_t$ is the prediction error between the observed measurement $\mathbf{y}_t$ and its one-step-ahead prediction $\hat{\mathbf{y}}_{t|t-1}$.
+The Kalman gain $\mathbf{\mathcal{K}}_t$ weights this innovation and, under a linear state-space model with fixed Gaussian noise, minimizes the mean squared error of the state estimate.
+This recursive prediction-update structure is the basis for online state estimation.
+For nonlinear systems, the Extended Kalman Filter applies the same principle by locally linearizing the state and measurement models using Jacobian matrices \citep{maybeck1982stochastic}.